googleapis/googleapis.github.io/HowToRPC.md

 - **BaseUrl.** This is the base URL published by service owners, either via documentation or service discovery.
-For most Google APIs, the BaseUrl looks like `https://language.googleapis.com/$rpc`.
+For most Google APIs, the BaseUrl looks like `https://language.googleapis.com/$rpc` (experimental: this format may change in the future).
 The base address can be found in the API reference documentation where it is identified as the `Service name`.
 For this example, `language.googleapis.com` is found in the Google Cloud Natural Language API Reference.

 - **Service.** This is the fully qualified protobuf `service` name, such as `google.cloud.language.v1.LanguageService`.
 In this case,